sunfounder/pisloth/docs/source/remote_control.rst

 Remote Control
 ==================

-In this project, we will learn how to use the keyboard to remotely control the Pisloth.
-You can control the Pisloth to move up, down, left, and right and speak through specific keys.
+In this project, we will learn how to use the keyboard to remotely control the PiSloth.
+You can control the PiSloth to move up, down, left, and right and speak through specific keys.

 **Run the Code**